VicencLuna/K-Means_Clustering/README.md

 Execution
 To run the code, simply clone the repository and execute the main script.

-Play with this code by changing the number of clusters, k value.
+Play with this script by changing the number of clusters, k value.

 kmeans_final = KMeans(n_clusters=57, random_state=42)
 and KMeans parameters.